fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 static storage, its use can significantly reduce the stack memory requirements for the code.
 Its contents on return are undefined.

+`reverse` (optional): shall be a scalar of type default logical.
+It is an `intent(in)` argument.
+If present with a value of `.true.` then `array` will be sorted in order of non-increasing values in stable order **(stable order: is it still true?)**.
+Otherwise index will sort `array` in order of non-decreasing values in stable order.

 ##### Notes

 `ORD_SORT` implements a hybrid sorting algorithm combining